Crystal Palace Park: 21st century and the Crystal Palace Park Trust

-In 2007 the London Development Agency developed a Masterplan for the park that was costed at almost £70 million.
+In 2007 the London Development Agency developed a Masterplan for the park that cost almost £70 million.
 Although the Masterplan received planning permission in December 2010, the funds were never identified.

 In 2015 Bromley council committed resources to an adapted version of the 2007 Masterplan.
 This regeneration plan included plans to raise a £40 million endowment fund (largely through two residential developments and grant giving bodies) to establish a sustainable business model run by a new charitable trust that would eventually become the sole custodian of the park.
 A shadow board was established in 2016, becoming the Crystal Palace Park Trust in 2018 and a registered charity in 2021.
-The Trust is expected to take ownership of the park in 2023.
+The Trust took ownership of the park in 2023, work on regeneration began in May 2025 and is expected to be largely completed by 2027.

 Sites of interest

 The park contains a large bust of Sir Joseph Paxton, first unveiled in 1873.
 It was sculpted by William F. Woodington, and was originally located looking towards the Palace building over the central pool on the Grand Central Walk.

 The Italian Terraces with their sculptures survive from the destroyed Crystal Palace.
 The upper and lower terraces are linked by flights of steps with sphinxes flanking each flight.

 The Crystal Palace Dinosaurs, a group of sculptures of dinosaurs and extinct mammals complete with a 'geological' landscape, are in and around the 'tidal lake' at the southeast side of the park.

 A statue of Guy the Gorilla by the sculptor David Wynne was erected in Crystal Palace Park in 1961.

 The park contains a free maze.
 The maze is 160 ft in diameter and occupies a total area of nearly 2000 square yards.
 The maze was first created around 1870, and it was one of the largest mazes in the country.
 It later fell into disrepair but was replanted in 1987 by the London Borough of Bromley.
 In 2009, an artwork was set within the maze, which was restored to celebrate the centenary of the Girl Guide movement.
 A notice by the entrance to the maze informs of the park's link to the founding of the Girl Guides: